CirroBuild/FrostiDocs/docs/third-party-tools/grafana.md

   [binaries](/docs/get-started/binaries/) or
   [Homebrew](/docs/get-started/homebrew/) for macOS users.

+## Configure database

+To avoid unnecessary memory usage, it is recommended to disable QuestDB's SELECT query cache by setting the property `pg.select.cache.enabled=true` in your `server.conf`.
+That's because Grafana does not use prepared statements when sending the queries and the query cache becomes much less efficient.

 ## Add a data source

 1. Open Grafana's UI (by default available at `http://localhost:3000`)